thanneken/JubPalProcess/README.md

 1. `measurecolor.py` was developed to compare the ΔE values of different LAB images and reference tables.
 1. `checkercolor.py` is a standalone version of the “color” method built into process.py.

+## Messages

+> DeprecationWarning: `alltrue` is deprecated as of NumPy 1.25.0, and will be removed in NumPy 2.0.
+Please use `all` instead.

+This warning is for the fine people who bring us the MNF module.
+Please ignore.

+> ConvergenceWarning: FastICA did not converge.
+Consider increasing tolerance or the maximum number of iterations.

+Both of these settings can be adjusted in `options.yaml`.
+Increasing tolerance might avoid the warning message and improve processing time, but it will not improve quality.
+(Quality might stay the same.)
+Increasing the maximum number of interations will increase processing time and may or may not improve quality.
+If you run systematic tests to evaluate these settings, please share your results.

+---

 If most of this makes sense to you and we don’t already know each other, please be in touch.
 It’s a small community.